apache/spark/CONTRIBUTING.rst

    * Find the test class where you should add tests.
 For the example ticket, this is `test_email.py <https://github.com/apache/airflow/blob/master/tests/utils/test_email.py>`__.

+   * Make sure your fork's master is synced with Apache Airflow's master before you create a branch.
+See `How to sync your fork <#how-to-sync-your-fork>`_ for details.

    * Create a local branch for your development.
 Make sure to use latest ``apache/master`` as base for the branch.
 See `How to Rebase PR <#how-to-rebase-pr>`_ for some details on setting up the ``apache`` remote.
 Note, some people develop their changes directly in their own